spanglerbrennen-prog/bm-spangler-ai-portfolio/README.md

 ---

+### Scope of this portfolio

+This repo is about one very specific slice of AI red-teaming:

+**Black-box, prompt-layer red-teaming of large language models in messy, human conversations.**

+I am not trying to present myself here as a full-stack ML security engineer or infra pentester.
+What I am showing is depth in a narrower lane that most users actually live in: high-stakes, high-emotion dialogue with a model that can say the wrong thing at the wrong time.

+Concretely, this portfolio focuses on:

+- **Persona-based adversarial simulation**
+  Multi-speaker conflicts, power imbalances, delusion-adjacent narratives, spiritual framing, and emotionally loaded disputes.
+I build believable personas and situations, push the model hard inside that fiction, and see where its safety and alignment behavior bends or breaks.

+- **Conversational safety and social alignment**
+  I look for failure modes like fading guardrails, misplaced empathy, bad reality anchoring, and models that cave after a few rounds of pressure.
+The goal is to surface "this could really harm someone" behaviors, not just get funny jailbreak screenshots.

+- **Post-mortem analysis in plain language**
+  I take long, chaotic transcripts and turn them into readable field reports and case studies.
+Each artifact focuses on what the model did, why that matters for safety, and what a better behavioral pattern could look like.

+What this portfolio does *not* cover (yet):

+- **Infrastructure or platform-level attacks**
+  No denial-of-service experiments, rate-limit abuse, or cross-tenant data access attempts here.

+- **Classical ML security on model weights**
+  I am not doing gradient leakage, model inversion, or training data extraction.
+I do not have access to logits or internal safety layers; I work from external behavior.

+- **Exploit development against toolchains or sandboxes**
+  I am not fuzzing code interpreters, trying to break out of sandboxes, or attacking serialization formats.

+If you are looking for someone who can already own your whole infra stack, this repo will not convince you of that.
+If you are looking for someone who can live inside the messy edge cases of human–model interaction, design realistic adversarial scenarios, and write up failures in a way that safety, policy, and product can actually use, that is what this portfolio is here to show.

+---

 All works in this repository are authored by **B. M. Spangler**.
 Please do not reproduce or redistribute them without permission.